Railton Road

 Railton Road runs between Brixton and Herne Hill in the London Borough of Lambeth.
 The road is designated the B223.
-At the northern end of Railton Road it becomes Atlantic Road, linking to Brixton Road at a junction where the Brixton tube station is located.
+At the northern end of Railton Road, it becomes Atlantic Road, linking to Brixton Road at a junction where the Brixton tube station is located.
 At the southern end is Herne Hill railway station.

-Squatted in the 1970s, it won renown in the Black community as the "frontline" of the 1981 Brixton riot.
+A popular location for squatters in the 1970s, it won renown in the Black community as the "frontline" of the 1981 Brixton riot.
 Its leading establishment is the 198 Contemporary Arts and Learning centre.

 History

 Origin

 Railton Road in its present form dates from a renumbering and renaming of streets in 1888.
 This incorporated buildings that had started life as properties on Station Road and Lett Street.
 It was in this late Victorian period that the road developed as a residential street.
 Built in 1878, the St. George’s Residences, 78-80 Railton Road, (with a water tank in the central tower) is an early example of a purpose-built block of flats.